Final viva and thesis submission

 Final thesis submission following successful viva

 Once you have been notified of the outcome of your viva and have fulfilled all requirements that the examiners requested and these have been approved, the PGR Assessment Team will write to you regarding the submission of the final thesis.
-The final version of your thesis must be deposited on the UWE Research Repository and be ready to by made public.
+The final version of your thesis must be deposited on the UWE Bristol Research Repository and be ready to be made public.
 This includes all Copyright Law issues being addressed.
 You will also need to submit a completed and signed final thesis deposition candidate declaration form (RD15 sent to you by the PGR Assessment Team) to the address above.

 Please note that as of 1 September 2014, there is no longer a University requirement to submit a hard bound copy of your final thesis.